 10. Smith & Wesson M&P15-22 Pistol

-If you’re in the market for a .22 caliber AR pistol, then your best bet is the Smith & Wesson M&P15-22 pistol.
-The whole M&P line from Smith & Wesson has a great reputation and the M&P15-22 pistol is no exception.
+If you’re specifically looking for a .22 caliber AR pistol, the Smith & Wesson M&P15-22 pistol is an excellent choice.
+Part of the reputable M&P line from Smith & Wesson, the M&P15-22 pistol lives up to the brand’s reputation for quality and performance.

-The carbon steel barrel is threaded for a muzzle device and this AR pistol comes with a flash suppressor.
+The carbon steel barrel of the M&P15-22 pistol is threaded to accommodate a muzzle device, and it comes with a flash suppressor.
+This allows for customization with muzzle accessories and helps reduce muzzle flash.

-Unlike a standard AR, the Smith & Wesson M&P15-22 uses a semi-auto blowback action rather than direct impingement or piston gas system.
-This is simply because .22LR doesn’t create the amount of gas required to operate an AR-style action.
+Unlike a standard AR, the M&P15-22 pistol utilizes a semi-auto blowback action instead of a direct impingement or piston gas system.
+This design choice is due to the fact that .22LR ammunition does not generate enough gas to operate an AR-style action reliably.

 Key Specifications: